 In the desert of Arabia was Muhammad born, according to Muslim historians, on April 20, 571.
 The name means highly praised.
 He is to me the greatest mind among all the sons of Arabia.
 He means so much more than all the poets and kings that preceded him in that impenetrable desert of red sand.

-When he appeared Arabia was a desert — a nothing.
-Out of nothing a new world was fashioned by the mighty spirit of Muhammad — a new life, a new culture, a new civilization, a new kingdom which extended from Morocco to Indies and influenced the thought and life of three continents — Asia, Africa and Europe.
+When he appeared Arabia was a desert -- a nothing.
+Out of nothing a new world was fashioned by the mighty spirit of Muhammad -- a new life, a new culture, a new civilization, a new kingdom which extended from Morocco to Indies and influenced the thought and life of three continents -- Asia, Africa and Europe.

-When I thought of writing on Muhammad the prophet, I was a bit hesitant because it was to write about a religion I do not profess and it is a delicate matter to do so for there are many persons professing various religions and belonging to diverse school of thought and denominations even in same religion.
-Though it is sometimes, claimed that religion is entirely personal yet it can not be gain-said that it has a tendency to envelop the whole universe seen as well unseen.
-It somehow permeates something or other our hearts, our souls, our minds their conscious as well as subconscious and unconscious levels too.
-The problem assumes overwhelming importance when there is a deep conviction that our past, present and future all hang by the soft delicate, tender silked cord.
+When I thought of writing on Muhammad the prophet, I was a bit hesitant because it was to write about a religion I do not profess and it is a delicate matter to do so for there are many persons professing various religions and belonging to a diverse school of thought and denominations even in same religion.
+Though it is sometimes, claimed that religion is entirely personal yet it cannot be gainsaid that it has a tendency to envelop the whole universe seen as well unseen.
+It somehow permeates something or other our hearts, our souls, our minds, their conscious as well as subconscious and unconscious levels too.
+The problem assumes overwhelming importance when there is a deep conviction that our past, present and future all hang by the soft delicate, tender silken cord.
 If we further happen to be highly sensitive, the center of gravity is very likely to be always in a state of extreme tension.
 Looked at from this point of view, the less said about other religion the better.
 Let our religions be deeply hidden and embedded in the resistance of our innermost hearts fortified by unbroken seals on our lips.

 Further, our thoughts are not scattered as appear to be on the surface.
 They have got themselves crystallized around a few nuclei in the form of great world religions and living faiths that guide and motivate the lives of millions that inhabit this earth of ours.
 It is our duty, in one sense if we have the ideal of ever becoming a citizen of the world before us, to make a little attempt to know the great religions and system of philosophy that have ruled mankind.